 Every student succeeding is the shared vision of Queensland state schools.
 Our vision shapes regional and school planning to ensure every student receives the support needed to belong to the school community, engage purposefully in learning and experience academic success.

-Queensland Department of Education State Schools Strategy 2019-2023
+State Schools Strategy 2019-2023